Tatis homers but Marlins rally late to beat Padres 3-2

 TRAINER’S ROOM

 Padres: To make room for Weathers, RHP Miguel Diaz was optioned to Triple-A El Paso. ….
 RHP Dinelson Lamet (right forearm inflammation) faced batters during a live inning before the game.
-Manager Jayce Tingler was encouraged with Lamet’s mix of fastballs and sliders.
+Tingler was encouraged with Lamet’s mix of fastballs and sliders.
 There is no immediate indication if Lamet will progress to a rehab assignment.

 Marlins: Activated 3B Brian Anderson from the 60-day injured list.
 Anderson, who was sidelined because of left shoulder subluxation, started Saturday and went 1 for 4.
 C Chad Wallach was designated for assignment. … LHP Trevor Rogers (lower back muscle spasms) was placed on the 10-day IL.
 The team’s All-Star representative, Rogers won seven of his first 10 decisions but is 0-3 in six starts since June 10.
 He was scheduled to start Sunday.